Meet Our Mentors

 - Our Film Connection mentors have worked on many major television and film productions, and are well connected in the industry.

 - Our Radio Connection mentors have had many years of experience in radio broadcasting, and many enjoy national audiences.

-We screen our mentors carefully to make sure they have a proven track record and plenty of experience in their field, because we believe only the cream of the crop should teach our students.
-We also make sure our mentors have a genuine interest in taking on apprentices and passing on their secrets and skills to others who share their passions.
+We screen our mentors carefully to make sure they have a proven track record and plenty of experience in their field because we believe only the cream of the crop should teach our students.
+We also make sure our mentors have a genuine interest in taking on externs and passing on their secrets and skills to others who share their passions.
 This way, you can be assured that the person mentoring you knows what he/she is doing, and is highly committed to your success!